Who Is Woody Harrelson?

 In addition to acting, Harrelson has been an outspoken advocate for the environment.
 His activism includes efforts for preserving the California Redwoods, involvement in the American Oceans' Campaign and legalization efforts for the use of industrial hemp.
 Harrelson challenged the constitutionality of the Kentucky state law that does not distinguish between industrial hemp and marijuana by planting several hemp seeds.
 He won the case, and became an advisor for NORML, the National Organization for the Reform of Marijuana Laws.
 Harrelson has also worked with other organizations such as UNICEF and PETA and is a longtime vegan.

 Harrelson was briefly married to Nancy Simon, the daughter of playwright Neil Simon, in 1985 during a trip to Tijuana, Mexico.
 They planned to annul the marriage but divorced instead in 1986.
 In December 2008, Harrelson married longtime girlfriend and former assistant Laura Louie in a private ceremony in Costa Rica.
-Louie is currently a partner in their production company, Children at Play, and co-owned their health-food restaurant and oxygen bar, 02, which was located in Los Angeles.
-They currently reside in Maui, Hawaii, in a self-sustained community with their three daughters, Deni Montana, Zoe Giordano and Makani Ravello.
+Louie co-owned their health-food restaurant and oxygen bar, 02, which was located in Los Angeles.
+The couple resides in Maui, Hawaii, in a self-sustained community with their three daughters, Deni Montana, Zoe Giordano and Makani Ravello.

 Woody Harrelson was born Woodrow Tracy Harrelson on July 23, 1961, in Midland, Texas, to parents Charles and Diane Harrelson.
 Harrelson's father went to prison on a murder conviction when Harrelson was only seven, leaving Woody's mother, a legal secretary, to raise him and his two brothers in Lebanon, Ohio.
 Harrelson was raised with a strong, spiritual foundation, which helped him earn a scholarship to Hanover College, a Presbyterian institution in Indiana.